Strv fm/22 (m/21), no 10.

 Major Låftman is asked by the Military Office KAAD to reserve about five units at Wilhelm Ugé Gmbh for the 100 000 SEK already granted.
 The Military Office, KAAD, announces that it wants an option on the remaining units since they’re seeking additional funding.

-On July 1, 1921, an additional 100 000 SEK in funding was granted for the purchase of armored vehicles from Germany (5).
+On July 1, 1921, an additional 100 000 SEK in funding was granted for the purchase of armoured vehicles from Germany (5).

 In a letter from the King on July 7, 1921 (6) it is mentioned that they want to purchase ten tanks from Germany for approximately 200 000 SEK.
 (Appendix: D1)